 On March 15, 2012 the Company issued 625,000 stock options to employees of the Company, of which all expired or were forfeited on or before March 15, 2019.
-No stock options were exercised during 2019.

 On January 1, 2015, the Company's Board of Directors approved the award of an additional 100,000 stock options to Mr. Ian Boyd, the newly appointed President and CEO.
 The total number of stock options are exercisable in equal amount on the first through fourth anniversary dates from the grant date at an exercise price of \$11.87 per Common Share.
 The exercise price was based on the weighted average trading price of the Company's common shares on the Toronto Stock Exchange for the five days ending on December 31, 2014.
-These options will expire on January 1, 2022.
-No stock options were exercised during 2019.
+These options were set to expire on January 1, 2022.
+All stock options were forfeited during 2020.

-The Board did not grant any stock options in 2019 and, in connection with the approval of the Equity Incentive Plan (described in the Company's 2016 Management Information Circular), the Board has suspended the Stock Option Plan since the Equity Incentive Plan was approved by Shareholders at the annual and special meeting of Shareholders to be held on May 12, 2017.
-However, all outstanding stock options will continue to vest and be exercisable in accordance with their terms.
+The Board did not grant any stock options in 2020 and, in connection with the approval of the Equity Incentive Plan (described in the Company's 2016 Management Information Circular), the Board has suspended the Stock Option Plan since the Equity Incentive Plan was approved by Shareholders at the annual and special meeting of Shareholders held on May 12, 2017.
+However, all outstanding stock options at that time would continue to vest and be exercisable in accordance with their terms.